turhanenesishak/pyinstallerwizard/README.md

 # PyInstaller Setup Wizard

-PyInstaller Setup Wizard is a simple GUI tool built using Python's `Tkinter` library to easily create executables (`.exe` files) from Python scripts using PyInstaller.
+PyInstaller Wizard is a simple GUI tool built using Python's `Tkinter` library to easily create executables (`.exe` files) from Python scripts using PyInstaller.

 ## Features